SidOfc/carbon.nvim/README.md

 current buffer.
 When `:h carbon-setting-keep-netrw` is `false` then NetRW's `:Lexplore` command is aliased to `:Lcarbon`.

+Subsequent calls to `:Lcarbon` will attempt to navigate to an existing window opened via `:Lcarbon`.

 ![Lcarbon / Lexplore command example](/doc/assets/carbon-lexplore.gif)

 #### Fcarbon